SemereWubshet/piano-studio/README.md

 This application is designed to act as a local dashboard for your plain-text sheet music.
 It reads from the `scores/` directory in the root folder.

-1. Navigate to the `scores/` folder in the project directory.
+1. Navigate to the `scores/` folder in the project directory (pre-loaded with `sample.abc` to help you get started).
 2. Create or drop your `.abc` files directly into this folder.
 3. The dashboard will automatically read them and populate your sidebar.